lenjoy/next2025/README.md

 ## User Guide

 ### **For Visitors**:
-1. **Browse Speakers**: Visit the main page to see all 38 NEX-T 2025 speakers
+1. **Browse Speakers**: Visit the main page to see all 38 NEX-T 2025 speakers with LinkedIn icons
 2. **Search**: Use the search bar to find speakers by name, company, or background
 3. **Filter**: Use filter buttons to show All, Public Sessions, or Closed Door sessions only
 4. **View Details**: Click any speaker's name to open detailed background information
+5. **Connect on LinkedIn**: Click LinkedIn icons to view professional profiles and connect
+6. **Network**: Direct access to 34+ verified LinkedIn profiles for professional networking
-5. **Responsive**: Works on all devices - desktop, tablet, and mobile
+7. **Responsive**: Works on all devices - desktop, tablet, and mobile

 ### **For Developers**:
 1. **API Access**: Use REST endpoints to integrate speaker data into other applications